 Parents/guardians must provide a note upon the student's return indicating the reason the student was absent.
 The note needs to include the student's name, grade, reason for absence and parent's signature (actual or electronic).
-If a student is absent due to illness for more than five consecutive days, a doctor's note is required.
-All notes should be hand delivered or emailed to Andi Morrell at amorrell@thefsi.us.
+If a student is absent due to illness for more than five consecutive days,or for more than five days in one quarter, a doctor's note is required.
+All notes should be hand delivered to Angie Younger or emailed to attendance@thefsi.us.
 Please see below for a list of excused absences.